aaishahaslam/projects/project3/index.md

 # Project 3

 ## This group project is an analysis of Eli Lilly and Company's acquisition on DICE Therapeutics, a biotech company in South San Francisco in Summer 2023.
-It includes ___
+It includes the earnings impact from a stock vs cash transaction.

 ## Introduction
 ### Market Analysis